4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - A clock that can display the time in each user's country, so they can know when their friends are sleeping
+A clock that can display the time in each user's country, so they can know when their friends are sleeping

 ---